 According to Janice Miller of Harvard Business Publishing, “When leadership development is factored in, organizations have a greater likelihood of a successful transformation.”
 And as MIT Sloan found, the most digitally mature companies are four times more likely to be developing digital leaders than the least mature ones.

-Digital leaders need to create the conditions where employees are included as valued collaborators by giving employees the data and tools they need and building a culture in which teams feel safe and supported to speak up and drive change.
+Digital leaders need to create the conditions where employees are included as valued collaborators by giving employees the data and digital transformation tools they need and building a culture in which teams feel safe and supported to speak up and drive change.

 Planning and preparing teams for a successful digital shift